romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Overview

-Oquam is both a small C++ library and an rcom application to control a CNC and to convert a given polygone path into a smooth, continuous path.
+Oquam is both a small C++ library and an rcom application to control a CNC and to convert a polygone path given by the user into a smooth, continuous path.

 # Installation